wizards-of-lua/wizards-of-lua/README.md

 Please not that is project is a spare time project.
 If you post an issue or create a pull request please give us some time to react.

-Right now there are no automated tests.
-We definitely what to add automated tests when we think the Lua Api and the in-game command API is stable.
-To do that, we expect to rewrite everything from scratch.
-So maybe you would like to help us with that?

 ## How to Setup a Local Development Environment for Eclipse
 Download the project sources using Git from the command line:
 * `git clone https://github.com/wizards-of-lua/wizards-of-lua.git`